How To Start a Vending Machine Business in 2026

 While a vending machine business offers great potential, new entrepreneurs should be aware of common challenges that can impact profitability.

-As one Reddit user points out, "People steal from vending machines.
+"People steal from vending machines.
 They require an active internet connection and digital payment reader to process payments because people rarely carry cash nowadays."

 Understanding this and other common pitfalls helps business owners develop strategies to overcome them.
 The most significant challenges facing vending business operators include: